 CE: There are a lot of transgenic crops being developed, so why did Golden Rice become such a lightning rod for controversy in the GMO debate?

 Because if it gets approved, works, and ends up saving lives and sight, it will lead to greater acceptance of GMO foods in general, which is the very last thing that GMO opponents want.
 That cannot be said of any other GMO.

-CE: Bangladesh appears poised to release Golden Rice before the end of 2019.
+CE: Bangladesh appears poised to release Golden Rice in the near future.
 Are you hopeful that farmers will soon have access to it, or do you foresee more political and regulatory obstacles getting in the way?

 In the words of Jack Reacher (the hero of Lee Child’s crime novels), “Hope for the best, prepare for the worst.”
 Seeing what has happened to Golden Rice over the course of 20 years, nothing would surprise me going forward.
 I would sort of be more surprised if Bangladesh approved it and it was grown and people ate it than if it were banned outright in the countries where it’s needed most.
 That is the most infuriating part of the whole story.

-Ed Regis is a science writer whose work has appeared in Scientific American, Harper’s, Wired, Nature, Discover, and the New York Times, among other publications.
+Ed Regis is a science writer whose work has appeared in Scientific American, Harper’s, Wired, Nature, Discover and the New York Times, among other publications.
 He is the author of ten books, including What Is Life?
-Investigating the Nature of Life in the Age of Synthetic Biology.
+Investigating the Nature of Live in the Age of Synthetic Biology.

 This story originally appeared on the GLP on November 5, 2019.